krook/dw-openwhisk-demo-2/README.md

 # dw-openwhisk-demo-2
-Simple demo showing OpenWhisk polyglot application development.
+A demo highlighting OpenWhisk polyglot application development.
 This example shows how to write actions in JavaScript and Docker, respond to database triggers, and invoke other actions asynchronously.

 When an image is added to a Cloudant database, it triggers the JavaScript action to download the file and resize it.
 It also invokes an optical character recognition library packaged as an action in Docker.